markbaltic/letalske_karte/README.md

 # EN:
 # Comparison of the ariplanes tickets prices (project at subject Programming 1)

-I compares prices for the companies Ryanair and Volotea for the two-way fligth Venice - Krf.
+I compared prices for the companies Ryanair and Volotea for the two-way fligth Venice - Krf.
 I assumed that choosing Ryanair would be cheper, but I discovered that the best option is to fly with Ryanair at the destination Venice - Krf and switching to Volotea for the flying back.